-The house edge is still excellent, on a par with other blackjack games, but you also need to memorize the right strategies for when to switch cards.
+The house edge is still excellent, on a par with other blackjack games, but you also need to memorize the right strategies for switching cards.
 Also, if the casino has an advantage, no matter how small, you’ll eventually lose in the long run.

 Past posting isn’t exclusive to blackjack.
 It’s also common at the roulette table.
 At least, as common as cheating can be in the hyper-vigilant casino environment that’s become so common now.

-Past posting means you change the amount you’ve bet after the outcome has been determined.
+Past posting blackjack means you change the amount you’re betting after the outcome has been determined.
 To pull this off, you have to be supernaturally quick and a master of sleight of hand.
 Even so, you’re liable to get caught.

 Unless you want to broaden the definition of cheating at blackjack to include activities like card counting and hole carding, I recommend staying away from cheating at blackjack.
 There’s not enough of an upside to warrant the great amount of risk involved.

-Even good cheaters are probably going to be limited to earning $100/hour at the blackjack table.
+Even good cheaters probably won’t earn more than $100/hour at the blackjack table.

 Do you really want to risk jail or worse for such a small amount of money?

-If you were hoping for a how-to guide about blackjack cheating, this posts probably disappointed you.
+If you were hoping for a how-to guide about blackjack cheating, this post probably disappointed you.
 I’m okay with that.

 I think I’d be remiss in my duties as a blogger to advise you how to cheat at blackjack without explaining both the pros and cons of cheating.
 The risks are too great for cheating to be a good idea.

-If you are going to cheat at blackjack, especially in Las Vegas, I’d suggest having a big bankroll with some money set aside for bail bondsmen and attorney fees.
-You’ll almost certainly get caught.
+If you are going to cheat at blackjack, especially in Las Vegas, I suggest having a big bankroll with some money for bail bondsmen and attorney fees.
+You can bet on the casinos finding out.